bschussek/fig-standards/proposed/psr-4-autoloader/psr-4-autoloader.md

   class name_ is `Baz\Qux`.

 - **base directory**: The directory path in the file system where the files for _relative class names_ have their root.
 Given a namespace prefix of `\Foo\Bar\`, the _base directory_ could be `/path/to/packages/foo-bar/src`.

+> This rule speaks about the file system of the *end user*.
+This is out of scope
+> of the PSR.
+Instead it should speak of directories relative to our (the FW
+> developers') libraries.

 - **mapped file name**: The path in the file system resulting from the transformation of a _fully qualified class name_.
 Given a _fully qualified